top of page

 What does a session feel like?

-Most people experience deep relaxation, reduced mental noise, and a sense of physical softening.
-Some feel warmth, tingling, emotional release, or mental clarity.
-Others simply feel calm.
+Every session is its own journey.
+Most people experience deep relaxation, reduced mental noise, and a sense of the body finally letting go.
+Some feel warmth, tingling, waves of emotion, or unexpected clarity.
+Others drift into dream-like states, receive inner guidance, or simply feel profoundly still.

-Not everyone sees imagery or has dramatic sensations — and that does not mean the session isn’t working.
-The primary effects are neurological and physiological, not performative.
-Just one session can produce profound results!
+Not everyone has visions or dramatic sensations, and that doesn't mean the session isn't working.
+The primary effects are neurological and physiological — but don't be surprised if something unexpected moves through you.
+Just one session can be profound.

 Do I need to be spiritual to benefit?